 “When David Weck developed the BOSU Balance Trainer, he created a tool that is well suited for enhancing coordination by improving symmetrical strength in the human body.
 Asymmetry occurs when one side of the body is stronger than the other.
 Using the BOSU Balance Trainer can help the weaker side improve and catch up with the stronger side”

 When the dome side of the ball faces up, the ball provides an unstable surface while the device still remains stable.
 If the other side is up, the device itself becomes unstable, but you have a stable platform to work on.

-It is the combination of stable and unstable conditions that permits a wide range of users which ranges from the elderly, young athletes, injured athletes and even the elite level athlete.
-When the dome side is up, it can be used for aerobic activities and athletic drills, it can be flipped over to provide an unstable platform that can be used for other forms of exercise.
+It is the combination of stable and unstable conditions that permits a wide range of users which ranges from the elderly, young athletes, injured athletes, and even the elite level athlete.

 BOSU Ball Benefits

 The use of a BOSU ball can make a variety of exercises more challenging or more beneficial because it requires you to engage more stabilizing muscles in order to control your body.

 Doing BOSU ball exercises will train your body in a unique way, and provide you with benefits that you would not normally be able to find on a stable surface.

 Here are some of the most important benefits of BOSU ball exercises: